Unremovable Clasp Requires 2 Hands to Open

 ID tag example:

-ON BLOOD THINNER
+ON BLOOD THIN

 Use less embarrassing terms to label ID Tag’s for early stage problems with softer, more respectful wording such as: